Sign up to receive news and upcoming events

 Join the IHE and its Program in Catholic Political Thought for a public lecture by philosopher David Walsh.
 The lecture concludes the first day of a two-day conference in honor of his work.
 Please RSVP to attend.
-A livestream link will be available at a later date.
+A recording is available here.

 The title of the lecture comes from St. Thomas’s analysis of what it means to be a person, an analysis he hammered out within his reflection on the persons of the Trinity.
 Even though he did not apply it to persons more generally there is enough to suggest the path he might have taken.
 The paradox of a figure like Thomas is that his own intense interior life largely eludes the philosophical means at his disposal.
 To know a person, and to know what it means to be a person, is to know what is going on within them.
 The development of that understanding of persons from the inside is largely the fruit of a later philosophical revolution, toward which he may have pointed and might well have welcomed.
 As such it remains the task we have inherited and the one in which the modern world distills what is best within it.